veikkonyfors/blog/_posts/2022-03-31-search-for-files.md

 ./eclws/util/shell/frgrep.md: \#                find . -type f ! -name '*.swp' | xargs -i{} perl -lne 'print "$ARGV: $_" if /ViWare/' {}
 pappa@pappa-ThinkPad-X270:~/wrk$

-Explained:
-Finds non-binary flat files from current directory tree with name not ending to .swp
-Pipes each file to xargs running a perl one-liner to print path+line containing words matching regexp  "ViWa..e"
-Finally skipping lines containing .metadata using grep -v , as we do not want to see the huge number of files in metadata of some IDE.